 Living without a credit score is one of the basics of personal finance that I teach on a regular basis.
-However, I’ve found that telling people they don’t need a credit score tends to freak people out a bit.
+However, I’ve found that telling people they don’t need a credit score tends to freak people out a little.

-It’s sad really, because they tend to dismiss the concept out of hand without putting much thought into it.
-They don’t get that a credit score is a measure of how well you borrow money.
+It’s sad, really, because they tend to dismiss the concept out of hand without putting much thought into it.
+They don’t get that a credit score is simply a measure of how well you borrow money.
 And borrowing money to fund the typical consumer lifestyle is a losing proposition in the long run.
 It’s ruining our families, increasing our stress levels, and compromising our futures.

 You don’t have to play that game!